-Whether you use the NCTM Process Standard or SMPs, I would encourage you to include them as part of your assessments.
-When I give quizzes or tests, I often give students two grades, one for the content being tested and one for the use of process standards (such as the use of vocabulary, explaining their reasoning, correct labeling of answers, using multiple representations…).
-Students report card grades would be based 10 to 15% on the process standards.
-Talking about these standards and using them to grade students certainly help build their awareness and use of them.
+Whether you use the NCTM Process Standard or the SMPs, I would encourage you to include them as part of your assessments.
+When I give quizzes or tests, I often give students two grades, one for the content being tested and one for the use of process standards (such as the use of vocabulary, explaining reasoning, correct labeling of answers, using multiple representations…).
+Ten to fifteen percent of the students’ report card grades would be based on the process standards.
+Talking about these standards and using them to grade students certainly helps build their awareness and use of them.

 Another strategy I use is to post the SMPs in my classroom.
-You can download one of these posters here.
-While launching my lesson for the day, I will call attention to the SMPs that I think they will use during the lesson.
+You can download a poster here.
+While launching my lesson for the day, I will call attention to the SMPs that I think students will use during the lesson.
 During the close of the lesson, I ask students how they used those standards during the class.
-Sometimes they will come up with ways they used the standards I had not planned on them using that day!
+Sometimes they will come up with ways they used standards I had not targeted for the day!

 I have written extensively on the SMPs for the Sadlier Math Blog.
 If you go to the blog’s main page and click on the Math Practices Menu, you can access the blog articles by their SMP number.
 This particular blog article is a quick link to many of the SMP downloads available through Sadlier.

-When you start opening up your classroom discourse and use process standards as the focus of your discussions, you will start to see students’ thinking more clearly.
-This is the beginning of your long term goal of moving your classroom from being focused only on skills to a new focus on problem solving, conceptual development, and the ability to apply mathematics to everyday problems.
+When you start to open up your classroom discourse and to use process standards as the focus of your discussions, you will see students’ thinking more clearly.
+This is the beginning of your long-term goal of moving your classroom from being focused only on skills to a new focus on problem solving, conceptual development, and the ability to apply mathematics to everyday problems.

 Providing Scaffolding For Math Problem Solving

 Finally, in addition to opening up math discourse in your classroom and using process standards to focus those class discussions, providing graphic organizers for your students will help them move to be proficient problem solvers.
-I have three math graphic organizers that I have developed and want to share with you--download and use them today!
+I have three organizers that I have developed for you—download and use them today!

 Math Graphic Organizer #1– Word Problem Solving Mats

 Many students struggle with word problems.
-One thing that I have seen help is the use of multiple representation of these problems for students.
-In the early grades, using number bonds, ten frames, tape diagrams as well as words and number sentences support the solving of addition and subtraction word problems.
-As students learn about multiplication and division they can use arrays, tape diagrams and area models.
+One thing that is helpful is the use of multiple representation of these problems for students.
+In the early grades, using number bonds, ten frames, and tape diagrams, as well as words and number sentences, supports the solving of addition and subtraction word problems.
+As students learn about multiplication and division they can use arrays, tape diagrams, and area models.
 I developed these “mats” to help students make connections between these different forms of representations.
 They tie into the ideas presented above about classroom discourse and the use of process standards.
-Use these mats to have students discuss word problems they are solving (classroom discourse), the various multiple representations they can use to solve the problem (NCTM Process Standard), and the SMPs related to these representations (#1 problems solving, #4 models, and #7 structures).
+Use these mats to have students discuss word problems they are solving (classroom discourse), the various multiple representations they can use to solve the problem (NCTM Process Standard), and the SMPs related to these representations (#1 problem solving, #4 models, and #7 structures).

 Read my full blog post if you are interested in find out more about how to use these math graphic organizers in your classroom.